 Our revenues arise from the sale of laser consoles, delivery devices, consumables and service and support activities.
 Revenue from product sales is recognized upon receipt of a purchase order and product shipment provided that no significant obligations remain and collection of the receivables is reasonably assured.
 Shipments are generally made with Free-On-Board (FOB) shipping point terms, whereby title passes upon shipment from our dock.
 Any shipments with FOB receiving point terms are recorded as revenue when the shipment arrives at the receiving point.
 Cost is recognized as product sales revenue is recognized.
 The Company's sales may include post-sales obligations for training or other deliverables.
 For revenue arrangements such as these, we recognize revenue in accordance with the Revenue Recognition, Multiple-Element Arrangements Section of Subtopic ASC 605-25.
 When the Company has objective and reliable evidence of fair value of the undelivered elements, it defers revenue attributable to the post-sale obligations and recognizes such revenue when the obligation is fulfilled.
 Otherwise, the Company defers all revenue related to the transaction until all elements are delivered.
-Revenue relating to extended warranty contracts is recognize repair service revenue upon completion of the work.
+Revenue relating to extended warranty contracts is recognized on a straight line basis over the period of the applicable warranty contract.
+We recognize revenue upon completion of the work.